 Encouraging Beginnings at the Academy

 At Academy of Art University, Kristen learned that she wanted to pursue graphic design and concept art.
-The school has a robust curriculum for all types of aspiring artists, including animation and visual effects, graphic design, web design and new media, photography, and visual development.
+The school has a robust curriculum for all types of aspiring artists, including animation and visual effects, graphic design, interaction and ui/ux design, photography, and visual development.
 These courses encouraged Sanzari to develop and hone her design skills, allowing her to offer her services as a freelancer for Madefire.
 She happened across a Craigslist job ad for Artistic Studios and applied for a position upon also having a former Academy of Art instructor recommend that she apply.
 Soon, Kristen’s animation career was off to a running start.

 After Animation School